 For all pupils the learning of mathematics can be enjoyable and at times an exciting experience.
 Pupils of all ages are encouraged to be actively involved in mathematics.
 We encourage experimentation with practical equipment and materials; doing and talking always comes before recording.
 Increased enjoyment of mathematics comes from active participation.

 We use the new National Curriculum objectives for teaching as a basis for all areas we cover in Maths lessons.
-Using the Rising Star scheme we ensure that our children’s learning is well structured as they progress through the school.
+Using White Rose maths we ensure that our children’s learning is well structured and progressive.